-Once a student has passed the written and oral examinations, the student is eligible for candidacy.
-More information on the Application for Admission to Candidacy paperwork is available on the Graduate School website and the form is submitted in GradStatus. [back to top]
+Once a student has passed the comprehensive examination, the student is eligible for candidacy.

+- More information on the UGA policy regarding admission to candidacy can be found here. - More information on the Application for Admission to Candidacy paperwork is available on the Graduate School website and the form is submitted in GradStatus. [back to top]